nnstreamer/nnstreamer/Documentation/writing-tizen-native-apps.md

 # Writing a Tizen Native App

-This document guides how to write a Tizen Native (C/C++) app with nnstreamer APIs (Tizen Machine-Learning Inference API Set).
+This document guides how to write a Tizen Native (C/C++) app with NNStreamer APIs (Tizen Machine-Learning Inference API Set).

 ## About the Tizen ML-Inference API Sets

 There are two API sets as of Tizen 5.5 M2, Machine-Learning Inference: "Pipeline" and "Single".

-With **Pipeline** API set, you can construct a GStreamer pipeline with nnstreamer elements and gstreamer elements in the "whitelist".
-GStreamer plugins not listed in the "whitelist" is not supported by Pipelie APIs.
+With **Pipeline** API set, you can construct a GStreamer pipeline with NNStreamer elements and GStreamer elements in the "whitelist".
+GStreamer plugins not listed in the "whitelist" are not supported by Pipeline APIs.
 Note that an alias element, ```tizencamvideosrc``` (or ML_TIZEN_CAM_VIDEO_SRC macro), denotes a video camera source, which may vary per device; in other words, you don't need to worry whether it's ```v4l2src``` or ```camsrc``` or whatsoever.
 For the list of whitelist elements, refer to the Tizen API doc or ```/etc/nnstreamer.ini```.

-With **Single** API set, you can invoke a neural network model with a input tensor/tensors without constructing a full pipeline.
+With **Single** API set, you can invoke a neural network model with an input tensor/tensors without constructing a full pipeline.

 ## General Flow / Single